Discovery Early Career Researcher Awards (DECRA)

 The DECRA scheme aims to:

-• advance promising early career researchers and promote enhanced opportunities for diverse career pathways; and
+• advance promising early career researchers and promote enhanced opportunities for diverse career pathways in high-quality and supportive environments.

 SELECTION CRITERIA